-In addition, SIOS DataKeeper’s Target Snapshots feature lets you run point-in-time reports from a secondary node to offload workloads that can impact performance on the primary node.
+In addition, the SIOS DataKeeper Target Snapshots feature lets you run point-in-time reports from a secondary node to offload workloads that can impact performance on the primary node.
 This lets you query and run reports faster and make faster decisions.

-Working with WSFC, SIOS DataKeeper Cluster Edition protects business-critical Windows environments, including Microsoft SQL Server, SAP, SharePoint, Lync, Dynamics, and Hyper-V using your choice of industry-standard hardware and local attached storage in a “shared-nothing” or SANless configuration.
+Working with WSFC, SIOS DataKeeper Cluster Edition protects essential Windows environments, including Microsoft SQL Server, SAP, and SharePoint using your choice of industry-standard hardware and local attached storage in a “shared-nothing” or SANless configuration.
 SIOS DataKeeper also provides high availability and disaster recovery protection for your business-critical applications in cloud environments, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Services without sacrificing performance.

-SIOS Protection Suite – Protecting a Windows Environment Without WSFC
+SIOS LifeKeeper – Protecting a Windows Environment Without WSFC

-SIOS Protection Suite for Windows includes DataKeeper, SIOS LifeKeeper, and optional application Recovery Kits for leading application and infrastructure operations.
+SIOS LifeKeeper is sold in a purchasing bundle called SIOS Protection Suite for Windows that includes SIOS LifeKeeper, SIOS DataKeeper replication software and Application Recovery Kits for leading application and infrastructure operations.
 It is a tightly integrated clustering solution that combines high availability failover clustering, continuous application monitoring, data replication, and configurable recovery policies to protect your business-critical applications and data from downtime and disasters.

 Distributed metadata and notifications

 SIOS provides comprehensive SAP-certified protection for both applications and data, including high availability, data replication, and disaster recovery.
-To protect SAP in a Windows environment, SIOS Protection Suite includes SIOS LifeKeeper, which monitors the entire application stack.
+To protect SAP in a Windows environment, SIOS LifeKeeper, monitors the entire application stack.
 SIOS protects your Oracle Database whether you are using it with SAP or running standalone Oracle applications – you simply select the Application Recovery Kit that matches your configuration.